Economic Order Quantity (EOQ): Definition, Formula & Benefits

 Demand

 Demand is a critical factor in calculating EOQ.
 It represents the quantity of a product that customers will purchase over a specific period.
-Demand can be influenced by seasonality, market trends, economic conditions, and marketing efforts.
+Seasonality, market trends, economic conditions, and marketing efforts can influence demand.

 • Stable Demand: If demand is relatively stable and predictable, calculating EOQ becomes straightforward.